Sunshine Hours Map UK (Solar Radiation Map)

 So the question remains, is it worth investing in solar panels where you live?

-The average household with a 4.2 kW solar system could save as much as £514 a year on your energy bills (based on the new October 2022 energy price cap).
+The average household with a 4.2 kW solar system could save as much as £514 a year on its energy bills (based on the new October 2022 energy price cap).

 If you also use a solar battery, you could save even more, in fact, without one around 50% is returned back to the National Grid.